 Many drivers don’t realize that bicycles are a legal road vehicle, just like their car and that cyclists have the same rights and responsibilities as a driver on the road.
-As a Renton personal injury lawyer at my Seattle auto accident law firm I see cyclists that were injured due to negligent drivers every day.
-It is important for both drivers and cyclists to know the laws when it comes to bicycles on the road because it could save a cyclists life and a driver’s livelihood.
-Auto accidents are expensive enough when you injure another driver but injuries sustained by a cyclist are guaranteed to be much more severe due to their lack of surrounding protection.
+As a Renton personal injury lawyer at my Seattle auto accident law firm, I see cyclists who were injured due to negligent drivers every day.
+It is important for both drivers and cyclists to know the laws when it comes to bicycles on the road because it could save a cyclist’s life and a driver’s livelihood.
+Auto accidents are expensive enough when you injure another driver, but injuries sustained by a cyclist are guaranteed to be much more severe due to their lack of surrounding protection.

 - Cyclists can ride side-by-side but by no more than 2 people.